rstraub/rstraub.github.io/_drafts/why-use-tdd.md

 comments: true
 ---

-Why do people apply TDD?
-I'll tell you a secret: it's *not* for the tests.
-Let's look at Test-Driven Development's underlying values.
+Why do people do TDD?
+Here's a secret: it's *not* for the tests.
+Learn about the actual goal and values hidden under the surface of Test-Driven Development.

-## What are the Reasons for Doing TDD?
+## What Are the Real Reasons for Doing TDD? 🧼

 [Test-Driven Development][what-is-tdd] (TDD) is a [controversial topic][tdd-controversy] amongst developers.
 After many years of doing TDD daily, I think part of the reason is that people do not truly understand the reasons behind TDD.